Contract automation

 What Is Contract Automation?

-Contract automation is a formal procedure that involves the use of automation to develop, administer, and manage contracts with little human intervention.
+Contract automation is a formal procedure that involves the use of technology to develop, administer, and implement contracts with little human intervention.

 Organizations do not write every contract individually instead, they have standardized templates, pre-approved contract clauses, and automated approval workflows.